 The Lightning Network (Part 1)

-Multisig wallets: The Building Blocks of the Lightning Network
+Multisig wallets: The backBone of the Lightning Network

 On August 8, Bitcoin reached its lock-in threshold for SegWit.
 This is great news because there are many exciting developments in the pipeline for Bitcoin such as the Lightning Network.
 This technology will also be available for other Segwit enabled cryptocurrencies including Litecoin, Vertcoin, and Digibyte.